Special Projects

 The Paper Trail to the 1923 Chinese Exclusion Act.

-The Exclusion Act was a last-ditch effort to block all immigration from China after four decades of charging ever-increasing head taxes failed to stop the flow of Chinese migration.
+The Exclusion Act was a last-ditch effort to block all immigration from China after four decades of charging ever-increasing head taxes failed to stop the flow of Chinese into Canada.

 The 1923 Act also resulted in Canadian-born Chinese children being issued an “immigration card” containing the words “this certificate does not establish legal status in Canada.”
 Through this card, a form of exclusion was symbolically passed on to the next generation of Chinese born on Canadian soil.